ahmadrazah2/Agentic-Doc-Extraction/README.md

-# RAG Chat Application with LandingAI ADE
+# Beyond OCR: Agentic Layout-Aware Document Intelligence for RAG Applications
 A full-stack chat application that combines Retrieval-Augmented Generation (RAG) with document processing using LandingAI ADE.

 ## 🎯 Features